Skip to main content

 Why are hot tub prices so different?

 You may have noticed that hot tub prices range greatly in initial cost.
 You may have seen hot tubs available for less than $1,000, or you may have seen models that start at $20,000 for initial buy-in.
 The variance in price is based on the type of hot tub.
-Here is a breakdown of a few different types of hot tubs and their average cost:

 Two types of hot tubs fall into this category — Rotomold hot tubs and inflatable hot tubs.
 A Rotomold hot tub refers to the single-step rotational molding method that is used to create the plastic shell.
 These are typically available at big-box retailers.
 However, they do not include luxury features or advanced water maintenance systems, nor do they offer many design choices.
+Consulting a local hot tub dealer can provide valuable installation recommendations and pricing information.

 Another popular budget hot tub is an inflatable hot tub.
 These are often available online and in big-box stores.
 They are as described, inflatable and easily transportable.
 However, they also do not offer the features that a luxury hot tub does.
 They often use air jets rather than water jets, so they cannot compare to the true hydrotherapy offered by a premium hot tub model.